nicklafferty/craftycody/content/crafts/diy-sewing-outdoor-cushions.md

 I used whatever the thickest needle was in a variety pack I had and sewing thread I got from Hobby Lobby.

 It took me about an hour to finish both cushions which I was surprised about.
 I assumed it would take me all day.
 I cannot stress enough how much I don't like to sew.

+And that's really it.
+They fit well on the chairs, maybe a little small, but they were free!